 PostMortem Objectives

-The objectives for CODE Magazine's PostMortem articles are similar to those of other post-mortems.
+The objectives for CODE Magazine's Postmortem articles are similar to those of other post-mortems.
 Your project is complete.
 You used interesting technologies and techniques.
 You analyze what went right and what could have gone better.
-Some things turned out to be very good decissions, others almost sunk the ship.
-You probably learned some lessons, and we would like to communicate those to our readers in addition to just showing off your cool project and give people something to be excited about.
+Some things turned out to be particularly good decisions, others almost sunk the ship.
+You probably learned some lessons, and we would like to communicate those to our readers in addition to just showing off your cool project and giving people something to be excited about.

 Article Format